Have you ever created a CodeCommit repo using CloudFormation?

 }

-Note: Changes to the Code property and all it’s sub properties are ignored after initial resource creation(we will discuss the same in the next section)
+Note: Changes to the Code property and all its sub-properties are ignored after initial resource creation(we will discuss the same in the next section)

 In other words, even after stack update repo is empty and not updated with code.

-This is the desired behavior.
+This is the desired behaviour.

 Steps to Create a CodeCommit Repo using CloudFormation